the-t-in-rtf/gpii-couch-cushion-OLD/docs/relationships.md

 ## "group" relationships

 We also have a number of use cases for records that all relate to one another equally.
-For example, a group of related records.
+For example, a group of related records, or a group of users in a named group.

 ![Diagram of a group relationship, with all nodes highlighted.](https://raw.githubusercontent.com/the-t-in-rtf/gpii-couch-cushion/master/docs/images/group-all-selected.png)